snap-search-cse481/cse481-snap-search/README.md

   - 10-20M attendees at scientific conferences
   - 5-10M attendees of recruiting events
 - **Issue:**
   - It’s impossible to remember the information of everyone you meet.
 - **Solution:**
-  - Use our app to take a picture of each person you meet.
+  - Use our app to take a picture of the people you meet.
 - **Output:**
-  - Instantly retrieve that person's personal details at your fingertips (email, phone #, workplace, etc.)
+  - Instantly retrieve that person's information at your fingertips (email, workplace, etc.)

 ## Technologies Used 🛠️
 - **Frontend:** JavaScript, HTML, CSS
 - **Backend:** Python (Flask)
-- **APIs:** FaceCheck.id
+- **APIs:** FaceCheck.id, DuckDuckGo search, GitHub
 - **Link Sorting:** BeautifulSoup, NLTK
-- **LLM Integration:** Ollama, DSPy
+- **LLM Integration:** Ollama, DSPy, Qwen

 ## Workflow 🔄

 1. **User Input:**
-   - Take a photo or search by name.
+   - Take or upload a photo.

 2. **Backend Processing:**
    - Send image to FaceCheck.id API.
    - Retrieve and analyze search results.
    - Sort links using text similarity analysis.
+   - Fetch additional information from the web if necessary.
-   - Query LLM for additional information.
+   - Query LLM to distill person information and generate summary.

 3. **Output:**
    - Display personal details and relevant links.